 Martin Luther King Jr. Day

 Martin Luther King, Jr. Day falls on the third Monday of every January and there are a lot of reasons why a holiday was named after this guy.
-Here's a look into the life of Martin Luther King, Jr.
+Here's a look into the life of Martin Luther King, Jr. In 2015 MLK Day is January 19th.

 Martin Luther King, Jr : The Early Years